mark-rez/TikTok-Voice-TTS/README.md

 ## Usage

-To use this, you need Python 3.6+ and all of the required packages installed.
+To use this program, you need an internet connection, python 3.6+ and all of the required packages installed.
 To install the required packages, run:
 <br>`pip3 install playsound requests` or `pip3 install -r requirements.txt`